Mitch Hedberg: Personal life

 Hedberg was married to Canadian comedian Lynn Shawcroft from 1999 until his death in 2005.

 Hedberg was a frequent recreational drug user, mentioning it in some of his jokes (e.g., "I used to do drugs.
 I still do, but I used to, too").
 He was interviewed by Jonathan Davis in the December 2001 issue of Penthouse.
 In the interview, published three years before his death, he was asked, "If you could choose, how would you end your life?"
 He replied, "First, I'd want to get famous, and then I'd overdose.
 If I overdosed at this stage in my career, I would be lucky if it made the back pages."
-In May 2003, he was arrested in Austin, Texas, for heroin possession.
+On June 23, 2003, he was arrested in Austin, Texas, for heroin possession.
 On October 12, 2004, Hedberg sat in on the news with Robin Quivers on The Howard Stern Show.
-He appeared on the show again on March 17, 2005, this time with Quivers and Artie Lange present, and briefly discussed his drug use, saying: "Well, you know, I got the drugs under control now."
+He appeared on the show again on March 17, 2005, nearly two weeks before his death, this time with Quivers and Artie Lange present, and briefly discussed his drug use, saying: "Well, you know, I got the drugs under control now."
 Stern asked, "Do you?
 You know how to take them responsibly?"
 Hedberg replied, "Yeah, you know, just for the creative side of it."

 Death

 On March 30, 2005, Hedberg was found dead in his room at The Westminster Hotel in Livingston, New Jersey.
-His death was formally announced on April 1, leading some fans to believe it was an April Fools' Day joke.
+His death was announced by Howard Stern on March 31 but was largely overlooked.
+As a result of the timing of his death, some people thought it was announced on April 1, and fans believed it was an April Fools' Day joke.

-His death was initially believed to be the result of a congenital heart defect, but in December 2005, the New Jersey medical examiner's office reported that he died accidentally as the result of "multiple drug toxicity", including cocaine and heroin.
+His death was initially believed to be the result of a congenital heart defect, but in December 2005, the New Jersey Medical Examiner's office reported that he died accidentally as the result of "multiple drug toxicity", including cocaine and heroin.

 Hedberg's funeral was held at St. Ambrose Catholic Church in Woodbury, Minnesota.
+His grave is in Roselawn Cemetery, Roseville, Minnesota.